wangzhaojie82/SwingFilter/FPGA Implementation/README.md

 # FPGA Implementation

-This is the implementation for Bounce Filter.
+This is the implementation for Swing Filter.

 ## Platform